UummProject/uumm-prototype/README.md

 I'm new to the Ethereum development, so, this project is an excuse to dig deep into it.
 As always any input is welcomed.

-Aloha

 # Brainstorming

-Make it ERC20 token compliant.
+- Make it ERC20 token compliant?

 Got ideas?
+Would you like to try it?
+I'm looking for real world use-cases fot test.

-Contact me on twitter @xavivives or email me at xavings@gmail.com
+Ping me on twitter @xavivives or email me at xavings@gmail.com

+ALOHA